pclifford/borderlands2/README.md

     python bl2_save_edit.py --unlock slaughterdome old.sav new.sav

+## Overpower Levels (Borderlands 2 Only)

+To set OP Levels:

+    python bl2_save_edit.py --oplevel 8 old.sav new.sav

+This will also trigger an unlock of TVHM/UVHM if the save does not already have UVHM unlocked.

 ## Ammo

 The `--maxammo` option can be used to refill all ammo to its current maximum